-In summary, taking into account the definitions presented above, only grid-connected wind power plants; with an installed capacity between the range established in Step 1 above and located in Rio Grande do Norte state were considered.
+Considering the definitions presented above, only electricity generated by grid-connected wind power plants between the ranges established in step 1 above in Piaui state were considered in this analysis.
 Other CDM Project Activities, defined by the tool as the ones registered (...) and that have been published on the UNFCCC website for global stakeholder consultation as part of the validation process were not taking into consideration.